latest test changes to the GMAT including the gmat focus

 – Two-Parts

-Our new GMAT Focus courses have launched, as has our GMAT Focus Self-Study Toolkit to help you prepare for the GMAT.
+Our new GMAT courses have launched and our fully updated for the GMAT Focus, as well as our GMAT Focus Self-Study Toolkit to help you prepare for the new GMAT.

 [ NEXT: Free GMAT Focus Trial class and other free events ]